 Asking is a key to successful work in business.
 Ask again and again.
 What is this, what is that?
 How does this work, how does that work?
 Ask about processes, ask about procedures, ask about technologies, efficiency, anything else that crosses your attention.

 After asking a lot of questions, do the work, do the process, do the procedure, re-work the process, re-work the procedure.
-Get the technology, improve your efficiency and work on what ever else that crossed your attention.
+Get the technology, improve your efficiency, and work on whatever else crossed your attention.

 What business lessons have you learned from your kids?